flame/blis/docs/Multithreading.md

 * [Globally at runtime](Multithreading.md#globally-at-runtime)
 * [Locally at runtime](Multithreading.md#locally-at-runtime) (that is, on a per-call, thread-safe basis)

-Within these three broad methods there are two specific ways of expressing a request for parallelism.
+Within each of these three broad methods there are two specific ways of expressing a request for parallelism.
 First, the user may express a single number--the total number of threads, or ways of parallelism, to use within a single operation such as `gemm`.
 We call this the "automatic" way.
 Alternatively, the user may express the number of ways of parallelism to obtain within *each loop* of the level-3 operation.
 We call this the "manual" way.
 The latter way is actually what BLIS eventually needs before it can perform its multithreading; the former is viable only because we have a heuristic of determining a reasonable instance of the latter when given the former.
-This pattern--automatic or manual--holds regardless of which of the three methods is used.
+This choice--automatic or manual--must be made regardless of which of the three methods is used.

 Regardless of which method is employed, and which specific way within each method, after setting the number of threads, the application may call the desired level-3 operation (via either the [typed API](docs/BLISTypedAPI.md) or the [object API](docs/BLISObjectAPI.md)) and the operation will execute in a multithreaded manner.
 (When calling BLIS via the BLAS API, only the first two (global) methods are available.)

 **Note**: Please be aware of what happens if you try to specify both the automatic and manual ways, as it could otherwise confuse new users.
 Here are the important points:
- * Regardless of which broad method is used, **if multithreading is specified via both the automatic and manual ways, the values set via the manual way will always take precedence.**
+ * Regardless of which of the three methods is used, **if multithreading is specified via both the automatic and manual ways, the values set via the manual way will always take precedence.**
  * Specifying parallelism for even *one* loop counts as specifying the manual way (in which case the ways of parallelism for the remaining loops will be assumed to be 1).
 (Note: Setting the ways of parallelism for a loop to any value less than or equal to 1 does *not* count as specifying parallelism for that loop; in these cases, the default of 1 will silently be used instead.)
 If you want to switch from using the manual way to automatic way, you must not only set (`export`) the `BLIS_NUM_THREADS` variable, but you must either `unset` all of the `BLIS_*_NT` variables, or make sure they are all set to 1.
  * If you have specified multithreading via *both* the automatic and manual ways, BLIS will **not** complain if the values are inconsistent with one another.
 (For example, you may request 12 total threads be used while also specifying 2 and 4 ways of parallelism within the JC and IC loops, respectively, for a total of 8 ways.
 12 is obviously not equal to 8, and in this case the 8-thread specification will prevail.)
 Furthermore, you will be able to query these inconsistent values via the runtime API both before and after multithreading executes.
  * If multithreading is disabled, you **may still** specify multithreading values via either the manual or automatic ways.
 However, BLIS will silently ignore **all** of these values.
 A BLIS library that is built with multithreading disabled at configure-time will always run sequentially (from the perspective of a single application thread).